brandonocasey/media-stream-transmuxer/README.md

   * avi
   * raw av1
 * adts
-  * Current demuxer code is a prototype that works but only runs in nodejs
   * Write a muxer
 * ebml
   * support fragmented ebml in the muxer/demuxer "init segments"